This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Where to stay in Paros: Aliki

-Aliki is another popular resort town in Paros.
+Aliki is another lovely resort town in Paros.
 Located on the south west coast, it offers a laid-back atmosphere and a good selection of tavernas and relaxed cafes.

 The Museum of Cycladic Folklore, where you can see small scale models of various Cyclades landmarks, is located nearby.